kafotre/SQL/README.md

+# Karyna Fotre's SQL Portfolio

+## Welcome to my SQL portfolio!
+This code repository contains examples of SQL I've written.
+Feel free to take a look and reach out to me via email at kafotre@gmail.com if you have any questions.

 --Create a Wine Store database

 Create TABLE wine (id INTEGER PRIMARY KEY, name TEXT, PRICE INTEGER, rating INTEGER, aisle INTEGER);